-A free range Petaluma, California war and peace report whose roots extend to Appalachia, the Raucous Rooster is a radical, unconventional holler at the working-class to recall its history, and has been the North Bay's abattoir for sacred cows since 2013.
-Reporting for an engaged citizenry, compost for sowing the seeds of a sustainable democracy of, by, and for the people.
+A free range Petaluma, California inequality report with roots extending all the way to Appalachia, the Raucous Rooster is a radical, unconventional holler at the working-class to recall its history, and has been the North Bay's abattoir for sacred cows since 2013.
+Reporting for an engaged citizenry, compost for feeding the soil and sowing the seeds of a sustainable democracy of, by, and for the people.

 I remember being shocked and appalled at our government’s racist and wholly inadequate response to Hurricane Katrina.
 It truly shook me to think that we would allow so many of our people to be ignored, mistreated and deprived of their fundamental human rights.

 The Flint, Michigan story is no less shocking.
 Access to clean water is a universal human right, and in California it’s also required by law.
 Not in Michigan though.